-Follow these handy riding tips and we assure you you'll make it to Bardstown on Saturday.
+Follow these handy riding tips and we assure you you'll have a great ride.

 Spend time on the bike.
 Seems obvious, but you need to toughen up those sit tissues.
 Most runners have the aerobic training and leg strength to do a long ride, but the butt gets really sore.
 Work up to at least a 30-mile back-to-back ride (30 miles each day), and start to include some hills.

 Join us on some Louisville Bicycle Club rides.
 You'll learn more and make friends, too.
-Schedules are available in bike shops or on the club web site: www.louisvillebicycleclub.org.
+Schedules are available on the club web site: www.louisvillebicycleclub.org.
 Plus, there's safety in numbers.
 If you live elsewhere, check out your local bike club or bike shop for ride training opportunities.

 Attend the bike handling classes offered by the Louisville Bicycle Club throughout the Spring and Summer.
 See the club ride schedule for details.
 A great way to learn skills with the support of dedicated, experienced riders.